bryceweiner/Infiniti/README.md

-# Infiniti
+# To Infiniti
-First draft of a new blockchain metaprotocol for assets and metaproofs

-Borrows code and concepts from coinbits and peerassets
+and beyond.